kishi-k/translate-app/README.md

 - Build a Docker image from your Streamlit application
 - Push the image to Amazon ECR
 - Create all necessary AWS resources (VPC, ECS Cluster, Fargate Service, etc.)
+- Create a secret in AWS Secrets Manager to store the AWS credentials
 - Deploy the application

 After deployment completes, the CDK will output the URL of your Streamlit application.